HeidiKarkkainen/Data-Structures-and-Algorithms/03-permutation/README.md

 ## Delivery

+* Add the pdf file (or .md and image files) to git and then commit and push the project to the remote repository.
 * Deliver your updated repository as instructed in the course.
-* Upload your report in PDF format to the designated return box in the course Moodle workspace.

 ## Issues or questions?